Moroccan mafia: Alliances

-Alliance between the Mocro Maffia and Iranian intelligence agencies
+Iranian intelligence agencies

 The Dutch government and its intelligence service AIVD claim to have "strong evidence" that Iran used Dutch-Moroccan gangsters to eliminate at least two of its "enemies of the state" on foreign soil, but also that it was actively protecting crime bosses by providing them with a safe haven.
-The Dutch Ministry of Justice suspects that Ridouan Taghi was protected by Iran's secret service.
-According to the Dutch authorities he was believed to take frequent trips to Iran on fast private yachts while he was hiding out in Dubai.
-After making a 150+ kilometer trip, Taghi allegedly had several safe houses at his disposal.
+The Dutch Ministry of Justice suspects that Ridouan Taghi was protected by Iran's secret service, and claim that he received this level of protection from the Iranian government because he was instrumental in helping Iran eliminate one or more of its most wanted "enemies of the state".
+According to the Dutch authorities he was believed to take frequent trips to Iran on fast private yachts, while he was hiding out in Dubai.
+After making the over 150 km trip, Taghi allegedly had several safe houses at his disposal.

-The Dutch authorities claim that he received this level of protection from the Iranian government because he was instrumental in helping Iran eliminate one or more of its most wanted "enemies of the state".

-These allegations came after the gangland-style assassination of Ali Motamed, a 56-year-old electrician who had settled in a rowhouse after coming to the Netherlands as a refugee.
+These allegations came after the gangland-style assassination of Ali Motamed, a 56-year-old electrician, who had settled in a rowhouse after coming to the Netherlands as a refugee.
 He was killed on 15 December 2015, by two hitmen.

 For a while, investigators couldn't find a clue for a motive behind the killing.
-Then it became known that Motamed was really Mohammad Reza Kolahi Samadi, a member of the People's Mujahedin of Iran, who, according to Iranian authorities, was the mastermind behind the 1981 bombing of the headquarters of the Islamic Republican Party, killing over 70 officials.
+Then it became known that "Ali Motamed" was actually Mohammad-Reza Kolahi, a member of the People's Mujahedin of Iran, who, according to Iranian authorities, was the mastermind behind the 1981 bombing of the headquarters of the Islamic Republican Party, killing over 70 officials.